Within my story, there are discussions of suicide.

 No matter how many therapists I saw, how many doctors’ appointments I had, nothing was hitting the nail on the head.
 After some time, the professionals began to tell me that I was just going to have to learn to live with this and I had to learn how to manage my life with a mental illness.

 I came to realise that nothing was going to help me, I was going to be like this forever.
 This was a numbing conclusion for me.

 I wanted to be who I was before all of this started, a carefree life lover who had loads of friends, the most amazing social life, health and happiness.
 But everything was taken away from me.
 My mood not only was heightened with dreadful life sucking, always on edge anxiety, I was also creeping into a very low and very dark place.

 This place that I was slipping into was scary, it was a different place from where I’d ever been before.
 It was a deep numbness of nothing.
 I didn’t like it, I didn’t recognise it and I had never been here before.
 I didn’t know exactly where I was going but it was dark, very, very dark.
 I was slipping into this hole and as I was slipping down I knew there was no escape from it.

 Cue depression, the darkest and lowest place I have ever been to.
 The panic attacks and anxiety had continued in such an extreme form and for so long with me feeling alone and afraid that depression was my outcome.

 I felt like my soul had died, whoever I was before had left and all that was left was a shell of who I used to be.
-I had died before I’d stopped breathing.
+I died before I’d even stopped breathing.

 I tried to push the thoughts of suicide to the back of my mind.
 They were scary thoughts but they kept appearing again and again.
 I never told anyone what I was thinking, I kept it all to myself.
 I wasn’t planning my death, I was just going to end it.
 I couldn’t set a date I just knew it would all get so bad that I would do it there and then.
 Yet in the back of my mind, I was still hoping for a miracle.